joshwcomeau/react-simple-canvas/CONTRIBUTING.md

+# Contributing

+React Simple Canvas is ambitious; I'd like to see it become powerful enough to tackle any task that could be accomplished with SVG or HTML5 Canvas.

-# Contributing to React Simple Canvas Component
+Contributors are welcome, and I'll do my best to ensure that developing React Simple Canvas is straightforward and rewarding.

-We welcome your help to make this component better.
-This document will help to streamline the contributing process and save everyone's precious time.

 ## Development Setup

-This component has been setup with [React CDK](https://github.com/kadirahq/react-cdk).
-Refer [React CDK documentation](https://github.com/kadirahq/react-cdk)) to get started with the development.
+// TODO